Annie Proulx: Writing career and recognition

 In 1997, Proulx was awarded the Dos Passos Prize, a mid-career award for American writers.
 Proulx has twice won the O. Henry Prize for the year's best short story.
 In 1998, she won for "Brokeback Mountain", which had appeared in The New Yorker on October 13, 1997.
 Proulx won again the following year for "The Mud Below", which appeared in The New Yorker June 22 and 29, 1999.
 Both appear in her 1999 collection of short stories, Close Range: Wyoming Stories.
 The lead story in this collection, entitled "The Half-Skinned Steer", was selected by author Garrison Keillor for inclusion in The Best American Short Stories 1998, (Proulx herself edited the 1997 edition of this series) and later by novelist John Updike for inclusion in The Best American Short Stories of the Century (1999).

 In 2007, the composer Charles Wuorinen approached Proulx with the idea of turning her short story "Brokeback Mountain" into an opera.
-The opera of the same name with a libretto by Proulx herself premiered January 28, 2014, at the Teatro Real in Madrid.
+The opera of the same name, with a libretto by Proulx herself, premiered January 28, 2014, at the Teatro Real in Madrid.
 It was praised as an often brilliant adaptation that clearly conveyed the text of the libretto with music that is rich in imagination and variety.
+Proulx published her first non-fiction book, Bird Cloud: A Memoir, largely based on her former Wyoming ranch of the same name.
 In 2017, she received the Fitzgerald Award for that year for Achievement in American Literature.